BasileKoko/webhook/README.md

 It would run when change occurs on the defined repository.
 I am still looking into the right way to implement this step.

-To ensure that the script works as I expect,
-I create a separate file called webhook.rb and a test file webhook_spec.rb to test it.
+To ensure that notification can be sent, when the repository has a pull request and when pull request is merged, I create a separate file called webhook.rb and a test file webhook_spec.rb to test it.
 ```
 ### To do